gtcooke94/random_snippets/README.md

 # random_snippets
-Random Snippets of Code
+Snippets of Code

-This repo contains randoms snippets of code and little things I have worked on, often from toy examples or going through sections of python books.
+This repo contains snippets of code and little things I have worked on, often from exerices or going through sections of python books.

+Morsels - Python Morsels
+Bites - PyBites

 Topics: